 The City categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-For the year ended December 31, 2021, the City's investment in KMIP was considered a cash equivalent as all investments were held in the overnight pool.
+For the year ended December 31, 2023, the City's investment in KMIP was considered a cash equivalent as all investments were held in the overnight pool.
 Investments that are considered cash equivalents are not classified in the fair value hierarchy.

-4 - Notes Receivable and Land Held for Resale
+4 - Notes Receivable

-In August 2006, the City entered into an agreement leasing land at 6900 Martway Street to a lessee for a maximum term of 21 years for rent of \$ 10 per year with the option for the lessee to purchase the land on or before the end of the lease term for \$ 100,000 as adjusted by using the consumer price index.
-As of December 31, 2021, the land's net realizable value was \$ 100,000.
-In April 2007, the City signed promissory notes to finance both a borrower's acquisition of a building and other improvements at the same location in the amount of \$ 534,692 as well as the borrower's remodeling of the building and other improvements for business operations in the amount of \$ 267,882, with both loans over a term of 21 years at 5.00% per annum.
-During the fiscal year ending December 31, 2021, the City received \$ 41,950 in principal payments towards the loans.
-As of December 31, 2021, the City had outstanding notes receivable of \$ 348,683.
+In April 2007, the City signed promissory notes to finance both a borrower's acquisition of a building and other improvements in the amount of \$ 534,692 as well as the borrower's remodeling of the building and other improvements for business operations in the amount of \$ 267,882, with both loans over a term of 21 years at 5.00% per annum.
+During the fiscal year ending December 31, 2023, the City received \$ 50,462 in principal payments towards the loans.
+As of December 31, 2023, the City had outstanding notes receivable of \$ 250,215.